Insurance Against Property Value Decline

 Home prices reflect local real estate market conditions and amenities as well as factors related to the broader economy.
 The recession that started in 2008 demonstrated that there is economy-wide risk to house prices, meaning that house prices can fall across much of the nation.
 A key design consideration for home equity protection programs is whether the insurance will cover risk associated with both a nationwide home price decline (which would almost certainly require subsidies) and a local home price decline – or only risk related to local neighborhood decline.
 Programs operated to date generally have provided protection only against the latter.
 Coverage that includes macroeconomic conditions, such as a nationwide recession, would be much more costly to insure.
 One way to provide protection against just the neighborhood component of risk would be to cover losses only to the extent that they result from house price declines that exceed some benchmark, such as the change in regional or national home prices.

+Home equity protection programs are complex financial products, and a publicly-funded program may have a significant administrative burden that may strain localities with limited capacity.
+Smaller localities or localities with limited capacity should look for potential regional or state partnerships to manage this type of program, and also increase the potential to access federal sources for subsidy.
 Home equity protection programs that no longer operate, such as those in Syracuse and Oak Park, Illinois, seem to have ceased operations because house prices generally increased in the years following their establishment.
 With the threat of house price declines apparently passed, home buyers’ interest diminished and program administrators’ attention turned elsewhere.